 Putting one tentative foot in front of the other, we begin to climb the steep stairway.
 Just when I think my nerves are under control, we emerge at road level and car after car whizzes by.
 I feel like ducking back down the stairs, but the rest of the group are hot on my heels.

-Fondly known by Sydneysiders as the ‘Coat Hanger’, the Sydney Harbour Bridge was completed in 1932 during the Depression.
-Close up, its beauty is striking.
-Grey granite covers the soaring pylons and six million rivets hold the structure together.
+Fondly known by Sydneysiders as the ‘Coat Hanger’, Sydney Harbour Bridge was completed in 1932 during the Depression.
+Close up, its size and symmetry are awe-inspiring.
+Grey granite covers the giant supporting pylons and six million rivets hold the structure together.
 It holds the record for the widest long-span bridge in the world, but not the longest (that honour goes to the Chaotianmen Bridge in China).

-With every step we take, the views become more spectacular.
+With every step we take the views become more spectacular.
 Beneath me is the glittering blue harbour and the hum of Sydney’s Bradfield Highway.
 To my right is the Sydney Opera House with its majestic sails.
 Above me, the giant steel arch seems to go on to infinity.
-As the sun warms my shoulders, I begin to relax enough to take in the sweeping panorama.
+As the sun warms my shoulders, I begin to relax enough to appreciate the sweeping panorama.

 Alex turns off the microphone and the final leg of the climb is completed in silence.
-Despite the commotion far below, it’s amazingly serene.
-This really is a journey to the top of the world.
+Despite the commotion far below, it’s amazingly tranquil at this height.
+This really is a journey to the top of the world!